theobald-software/kb.theobald-software.github.io/content/_yunio/teams-sick-leave-with-yunIO.md

 - Unpaid leave (*Infotype* 2001 and *STy* 0620)
 - Sick child (*Infotype* 2001 and *STy* 0550).

+{: .box-note }
+**Note:** Every type of sick leave requires a designated yunIO service.
+It is not possible to cover multiple types of sick leave in a single service, because of varying input screens.

 ### Setup in Microsoft Teams

 The setup in Teams requires the installation of the Teams app [Team Forms](https://teamforms.app/) from the Microsoft Teams app store.